giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 Please note, setting `service.beta.kubernetes.io/aws-load-balancer-backend-protocol: http` requires changing `controller.service.targetPorts.https` to `http` in your ingress nginx controller configuration.

-HTTP and HTTPS will select layer 7 proxying: the ELB will terminate the connection with the user, parse headers and inject the `X-Forwarded-For` header with the user’s IP address (pods will only see the IP address of the ELB at the other end of its connection) when forwarding requests.
+HTTP and HTTPS will select layer 7 proxy: the ELB will terminate the connection with the user, parse headers and inject the `X-Forwarded-For` header with the user’s IP address (pods will only see the IP address of the ELB at the other end of its connection) when forwarding requests.

-TCP and SSL will select layer 4 proxying: the ELB will forward traffic without modifying the headers.
+TCP and SSL will select layer 4 proxy: the ELB will forward traffic without modifying the headers.
 In a mixed-use environment where some ports are secured and others are left unencrypted, the following annotations may be used:

 ```yaml